-- Complete the physically and mentally tough Recce Mission within the allocated time
+- Complete the physically and mentally tough Recce Mission within the allowable time

 - Pass through several checkpoints (called CPs) along the routes

-- MTB riders or Trail Runners who do not make any of the time cut-offs have failed the mission.
+- MTB riders or Trail Runners who do not make any of the time cut-offs along the route have failed the mission.
 These MTB riders and Trail Runners can continue as Jammies, or they will be extracted and Returned-to-Unit (RTU).

 Mountain bikers will cover more than 200 km on tar, district, railway service, forest and farm roads, as well as Jeep track and single track.

-The total elevation gain is approximately 4000 meters with the minimum altitude at 1200 meters ASL and the highest point at 2332 meters ASL.
-The route comprises three legs with similar distances and elevation gain.
+The total elevation gain is in excess of 4000 meters with the minimum altitude at 1200 meters ASL and the highest point at 2332 meters ASL.

-The MTB Mission route has several cut-offs along the route and mountain bikers have 22 hours to complete the MTB Mission.
+The MTB Mission route has several Check Points (CPs) and cut-offs along the route and mountain bikers have 24 hours to complete the MTB Mission.

-Trail runners will cover just below 100 km on mostly farm roads and Jeep, mountain and river single track, as well as cattle tracks.
+Trail runners will cover around 100 km on mostly farm roads and Jeep, mountain and river single track, as well as cattle tracks.

-The total elevation gain is approximately 3000 meters with the altitude varying between 1200 to 2000 meters ASL.
-The route comprises four legs.
+The total elevation gain is approximately 3000 meters with the altitude varying between 1200 to 2100 meters ASL.

-The Trail Mission route has several cut-offs along the route and trail runners have 24 hours to complete the mission.
+The Trail Mission route has several Check Points (CPs) and cut-offs along the route and trail runners have 26 hours to complete the mission.

-The trail running section will cover an off-road marathon (42 km) and the MTB section will cover a 100 Miler (160 km) by making use of tar, district, railway service, forest and farm roads, as well as Jeep, mountain and river single track.
+The trail running section will cover an off-road marathon and the MTB section will cover 145 km by making use of tar, district, railway service, forest and farm roads, as well as Jeep, mountain and river single track.

-The total elevation gain of the Dual Mission is almost 5000 meters.
+The total elevation gain of the Dual Mission is around 4000 meters.
 It comprises of a dual stage trail run on the Trail Mission route and a MTB leg on the MTB Mission route.

-The Dual Mission has several cut-offs along the route and trail runners / mountain bikers have 25 hours to complete the mission.
+The Dual Mission has several Check Points (CPs) and cut-offs along the route and trail runners / mountain bikers have 27 hours to complete the mission.